sebastipa/TOSCA/README.md

     2. Download HYPRE (https://github.com/hypre-space/hypre)

     3. TOSCA requires PETSc to be compiled with OpenMPI version 4.0.3 or earlier.
-To determine your version of OpenMPI, type
+To determine your version of OpenMPI, run the terminal command 'ompi_info'.

-    $ ompi_info

     4. Configure PETSc (will automatically compile HYPRE).
 We suggest the following configure options:
        './configure --with-cc=gcc --with-fc=0 --download-f2cblaslapack --with-mpi-dir='your--path--to--mpicc' --download-hypre='your--path--to--hypre' --with-64-bit-indices=1 --with-debugging=0'